eddyerburgh/notes/docs/computer-networking/internet/tcp.md

   <figcaption><h4>Figure: Data delivered to application {% cite computer-networks -l 555 %} </h4></figcaption>
 </figure>

 TCP can choose to buffer the data it receives from a user process before sending it.
 This is to send a larger amount of data at once.
 Sometimes this behavior is undesirable.
-To force data out as soon as its received, TCP has a push flag that's carried on packets, this can be set from user space by providing an OS flag check (like the `TCP_NODELAY` in Linux) {% cite computer-networks -l 555 %}.
+To force data out as soon as its received, TCP has a push flag that's carried on packets, this can be set from user space by providing an OS flag check (like `TCP_NODELAY` in Linux) {% cite computer-networks -l 555 %}.

 ## The TCP Protocol